mohdyaseen-ind/mohdyaseen-ind/README.md

 - 🧑‍💻 crafting meaningful web projects with clean design & structure
 - 🚀 deep into **Next.js**, **React**, and frontend flow
-- 🎨 obsessed with UI that *feels* right
 - 🧠 i explain things in the **lightest, chillest** way possible—teaching that *actually* makes sense
 - 🔁 learning daily, always refining